About the Blog and Guest Submissions

-Notice & Comment is published jointly by the Yale Journal on Regulation and the American Bar Association Section of Administrative Law and Regulatory Practice, and it is sponsored by Davis Polk & Wardell LLP.
-The blog facilitates dialogue between legal scholars and practitioners about a wide variety of regulatory topics including administrative law generally, financial regulation, corporate law, environmental law, bankruptcy law, and tax law.
+Notice & Comment is published jointly by the Yale Journal on Regulation (JREG) and the American Bar Association Section of Administrative Law and Regulatory Practice, and it is sponsored by Davis Polk & Wardell LLP.
+The blog facilitates dialogue between legal scholars, policymakers, and practitioners on a wide range of regulatory topics including administrative law generally, financial regulation, corporate law and governance, environmental law, bankruptcy law, and tax law.

 Articles published on Notice and Comment reflect the views of the individuals that prepared them, and do not necessarily represent the position of the American Bar Association, the Section of Administrative Law and Regulatory Practice, or the editors of Yale Journal on Regulation.